shungite/retmco/php/wp-content/plugins/youtube-channel/readme.txt

 If you don't wish to pay for enhancements (then you don't care would that be implemented in a week, month, year or so), then send new [Support topic](https://wordpress.org/support/plugin/youtube-channel) with *Topic title* in format **[Feature Request] ...**

 == Changelog ==
+= 3.0.8.6 =
+* Fix: Broken Enhanced Privacy on small screens in forked MagnificPopupAU library
+* Enhanced: Finished making code compliant to WordPress Core coding standards

+= 3.0.8.5 =
+* Enhanced: Settings page made compliant to WordPress Core Coding Standard
+* Fix: Wrong links to external resources on Settings page
+* Fix: Opening external resources links on Settings page in new tab
+* Change: Replace PayPal donation links to prevent account limitations if plugin is used on website that violates PayPal's Acceptable Use Policy

+= 3.0.8.4 (2015-06-10/16/17/18/19-07/10) =
+* Fix: (6/19) Undefined notice for apikey
+* Fix: (6/18) Wrong name of widgets page on Help tab
+* Fix: (6/17) Do not load empty JS asset to prevent clash with VisualComposer and invisible rows wit enabled strtching
+* Fix: (6/16) Initiate .MagnificPopupAU() on window load event, not on DOM ready event
+* Fix: Lost some settings during igration from old to new options in settings and widgets
+* Add: (7/13) New global option **Disable TinyMCE** added to **General** tab.
+Enabled by default, disable to remove TinyMCE icon from post/page Visual Editor
+* Add: (7/10) New global option **Enable Full Screen** added to **Video** tab.
+Disabled by default, enable fullscreen option for embedded playlist
+* Add: (6/18) Support to initiate .MagnificPopupAU() on .ajaxComplete() and support dynamically loaded YTC within AJAX
+* Add: New global option **Play inline on iOS** added to **Video** tab.
+Disabled by default, provide support for playsinline parameter.
+* Add: Support for (playsinline)[https://developers.google.com/youtube/player_parameters#playsinline] player option in MagnificPopup library to play video on mobile devices in page instead in device player (disabled by default)
+* Add: Default option settings for nolightbox and
+* Cleanup: Removed unused modules from MagnificPopup library
+* Change: Help tab now have shortcode parameters distributed to subtabs
+* Change: Lightbox classes by prepending `ytc-` in front of all MagnificPopup classes
+* Change: Reduce minimal screen width from 700px to 320px when lightbox will not be used and will open video directly on YouTube website.
+* Improve: Updated strings for localization support
+* Improve: Updated FAQ with new question about play button on thumbnails
+* Updated Serbian localization

 = 3.0.8.3 (2015-06-09) =
 * Add: Support for enhanced privacy videos in lightbox (MagnificPopupAU tweak)